kodadot/developers/docs/meta_hours.md

 ![step3](./assets/speaker/speaker2.png)

-- :tada: You are ready to speak as a speaker!
+- :tada: You are ready to have a proper speech!